FACT-Finder-Web-Components/shopware6-plugin/README.md

 **Note:**
 Please note that adding more and more associations will have an impact on overall export performance.

+**Note:**
+If you need to export variant names in data feed you could use [this sample code as an example](https://github.com/FACT-Finder-Web-Components/shopware6-plugin/pull/258):

 ### Creating Custom Entity Export